warriorhub/warriorhub.github.io/index.md

 ## Overview

-WarriorHub is a web application that will provide UH Mānoa students to browse on-campus events all in one place.
-With WarriorHub, students will no longer have to search across multiple websites and calenders to find events that interests them.
-Now students may experience the campus life to the fullest and stay informed about activities that they enjoy.
-Users will be able to browse, search, and filter events that are most relevant to them.
-The web application will allow three types of users: students, admins, and organizers.
+WarriorHub is a centralized event discovery platform designed specifically for students at the University of Hawai‘i at Mānoa.
+The platform provides a single location to explore on-campus activities, eliminating the need to navigate multiple calendars or department websites.
+Students can view upcoming opportunities, learn about organizations, and stay connected with student life throughout the semester.

+Using WarriorHub, students can browse and filter events based on category, location, or personal preference.
+The web application will allow three types of users: students, organizers, and admins.

-* Students can browse and RSVP for events
+* Students can browse events and set preferences
 * Organizers can create and manage events
 * Admins will validate new events, manage event quality, and organizer accounts